alexandriaVannorsdall/Web-Order-Project/README.md

 I then worked on creating the factories and seeders.
 I could’ve just used seeders but I didn’t want to repeat myself and wanted the data to be easy to maintain so I created the factories to create fake data to put in the database and the seeders use the factories and not manually enter data into the database.

 **Commands that will be helpful:**

 Php artisan db:seed

 * I created the OrderControllerTest to test the methods within the OrderController.
 These can be run using the terminal command: php artisan test —filter OrderControllerTest

+_To run the tests:_ php artisan test —filter OrderControllerTest

 #### I then created the OrderController to handle the logic that was requested.
 * Index method is to return a list of orders